Once popular holiday traditions now disappearing - NewsBreak

 Giving Gifts, Period

-People magazine shared a story about people opting to skip gifts altogether, and instead, spending time with family over a holiday meal.
-Especially now, as inflation causes the price of nearly everything to rise, buying gifts are not as important as it once was.
+People magazine shared a story about people opting to skip gifts altogether and instead spend time with family over a holiday meal.
+Especially now, as inflation causes the price of nearly everything to rise, buying gifts is not as important as it once was.

 Holiday Train Sets

 A tree with winding train tracks underneath or a room or basement filled with a whole holiday train village was the tradition in many households.
-Today, it’s a rarity and is mainly found only in with very elaborate commercial decorating.
+Today, it’s a rarity and is mainly found in elaborate commercial decorating.

 Gifts Made by Hand